-The Young Nelson Society of Washington (YNS) is a young professionals group comprised of equestrian enthusiasts, ages 21-39, interested in supporting the Washington International Horse Show (WIHS), a 501(c)(3) organization, and its charity partners.
+The Young Nelson Society of Washington (YNS) is a young professionals group comprised of equestrian enthusiasts, ages 21-39, interested in supporting the Washington International Horse Show (WIHS), a 501(c)(3) nonprofit organization, and its charity partners.

 The Young Nelson Society of Washington hopes to further community development by raising awareness of WIHS and its charity partners in fun, energetic settings.
 Named in honor of George Washington’s war horse, Nelson, one of America’s most valiant equine heroes, the Young Nelson Society of Washington celebrates the bravery, inspiration, partnership and joy a horse lends its rider (whether it be on the battle field, the show ring or in a therapeutic capacity).

 Through social fundraising events throughout the year, YNS supports WIHS, one of the top equestrian events in North America, and its charity partners, including: Tragedy Assistance Program for Survivors (TAPS), Capital Breast Care Center and United States Equestrian Team (USET) Foundation.
 All of these charities embody the courage, bravery and trust needed to achieve independence and overcome adversity, like the partnership between George Washington and Nelson.

 YNS events are a great networking experience for equestrian enthusiasts in and around Washington,D.C., Maryland and Virginia.
 YNS members are invited to various happy hours, parties, races, steeplechases and other exclusive experiences to mix and mingle with new and familiar friends!